j0ono0/pinout/docs/pages/elements.rst

 .. autoclass:: SVG

-    *NOTE*: :code:`self.cfg` is a local config used for customising appearance on a per-instance level. this config may, in part, be passed onto children.
+    *NOTE*: :code:`self.config` is a local config used for customising appearance on a per-instance level. this config may, in part, be passed onto children.

     .. autoproperty:: scale